 • International Artist magazine December/january 2017 “A Structured Approach” cover and 8-page article

 • Pratique des Arts magazine Issue No. 134 June 2017 “Scenes of cafes that connect people” interview and

-article about Café Series watercolors.
+4-page article about the Café Series watercolors.

 • International Artist magazine February/March 2015 “Florals & Gardens” Challenge No. 85 Award Winner Finalist.

 • Artist’s magazine March 2015 “Over 60” Competition Award Winner Finalist.